-Connecticut is home to 107,782 babies, representing 3.0 percent of the state’s population.
-As many as 32.0 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Connecticut, 48.1 percent of babies are children of color and 4.4 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Connecticut is home to 106,513 babies, representing 3.0 percent of the state’s population.
+As many as 28.9 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Connecticut’s babies faring in Good Health?

 Connecticut falls in the Working Effectively (W) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Connecticut performs better than national averages on key indicators, such as the percentages of women receiving late or no prenatal care and babies receiving preventive medical care.
-The state has no indicators on which it ranks worse than the national average.
-Connecticut is a Medicaid expansion state.
-The state Medicaid program covers 5 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+Connecticut performs better than national averages on key indicators, such as the infant mortality rate and the percentage of babies receiving recommended vaccinations.
+The state is performing worse than the national average on the percentage of mothers reporting less than favorable mental health.